sksamuel/cohort/README.md

    // detects if threads are mutually blocked on each others locks register(ThreadDeadlockHealthCheck(), 1.minutes)

-// we should never have zero database connections register("reader connections", HikariConnectionsHealthCheck(ds, 1), 5.seconds)
+   // checks that we always have at least one database connection open register(HikariConnectionsHealthCheck(ds, 1), 5.seconds) }
-}
 ```